cartigli/lsx/README.md

 ((this line has been cleared of spaces))
     | <- cursor is now here
 ```
 The previously indented line is now empty, and navigating to it will drop the cursor to column 0.
-Return again will repeat the same behavior.
+Subsequent returns will repeat the same behavior.

 ### TABS

-Literal tabs (<code>'\t'</code>) are never used for indents, ever, and having them in the file would likely make the editor show incorrect, or corrupted, file contents.\
+Literal tabs (<code>'\t'</code>) are never used for indents, ever, and having them in the file would likely make the editor show incorrect or corrupted file contents.\
-**VERIFIED**; when editing a Makefile that uses <code>\t</code>, the spacing was actually correct, but deleting the characters that make up the <code>\t</code> corrupted the line and likely did not do what the editor was showing.
+**VERIFIED**: when editing a Makefile that uses <code>\t</code>, the spacing was actually correct, but deleting the characters that make up the <code>\t</code> corrupted the line and likely did not do what the editor was showing.

 <hr>

 ## BACKGROUND

-I wrote this program because I don't enjoy using any popular C.L.I. text-editors.
-Nano was my go-to, but I didn't love its U.I. or configuration options, Micro does too much, Vim is a whole thing, and testing/learning a new one sounded dreadful.
-What self respecting programmer would get to this point and *not* write their own editor?
+I wrote this program because I don't enjoy using any popular C.L.I. text editors.
+Nano was my go-to, but I didn't love its U.I. or configuration options; Micro does too much; Vim is a whole thing, and testing/learning a new one sounded dreadful.
+What self-respecting programmer would get to this point and *not* write their own editor?
 Well, this kind, because I had no idea how.

-After finishing the main content from cs50's introduction to C, I fell in love with the language and chose this for my final project.
-The components required to build this program varied widely in difficulty and subject, so I do feel like I have covered a wide variety of applications & problems with C. Among them are communications with the underlying OS (POSIX only), interacting with the filesystem, Regular Expressions (POSIX Compliant RegEx, which I found strange), Ncurses basics, & memory management, & a lot more.
+After finishing the main content from CS50's Introduction to C, I fell in love with the language and chose this for my final project.
+The components required to build this program varied widely in difficulty and subject, so I do feel like I have covered a wide variety of applications & problems with C. Among them are communications with the underlying OS (POSIX only), interacting with the filesystem, Regular Expressions (POSIX-Compliant RegEx, which I found strange), Ncurses basics, & memory management, & a lot more.

-I was challenged to think carefully about how complex systems should work together (the editor and buffer are probably the most complex) and forced me to design very intentionally; if I did not know exactly what I was attempting to do, I would inevitably write buggy and inefficient code.
+I was challenged to think carefully about how complex systems should work together (the editor and buffer are probably the most complex) and was forced to design very intentionally; if I did not know exactly what I was attempting to do, I would inevitably write buggy and inefficient code.
 Being intentional and iterative in the building process allowed me to go beyond my previous scope and create something I am genuinely proud of and confident in.

 *Personal Note: In my experience, my abilities have been practically limited by Python; I was never confident in its ability to be fast enough to try something like this.
-C, however, I have trouble making work hard enough to register when its working overtime.
-It is so gosh dang fast, I felt like ten lightbulbs went off in my head, all at once.
+C, however, I have trouble making it work hard enough to register when it's working overtime.
+It is so gosh darn fast; I felt like ten lightbulbs went off in my head, all at once.
 C is fast because it does nothing for you!
 Granular control is always my favorite aspect of software, and Python did not make me feel that way.
-Everything I did bigger than a simple script had the 800 pound gorilla staring at me; if this isn't stupid efficient, it will be slow.
-The difference is Python is intuitive, and easy to loop & wrap up.
+Everything I did bigger than a simple script had the 800-pound gorilla staring at me; if it isn't stupid efficient, it will be slow.
+The difference is that Python is intuitive and easier to loop & wrap up in itself.
 If I make something happen in Python, it just uses C to do it, but it **doesn't ask me how I would like to do it**.
-Obviously, this is intentional, and the point of Python, but its also why I'll probably never use it again.
-Middle men are not cool.*
+Obviously, this is intentional and the point of Python, but it's also why I'll probably never use it again.
+Middlemen are not cool.*